Eudice Chong: WTA Tour: Hong Kong main-draw debut, Thailand doubles finalist

+ITF Circuit

-By the time, Chong turned pro in June 2018 following her college graduation, she had already won her maiden singles title at the $15k Anning in 2017 and her career-first doubles title at the ITF Hong Kong in 2016, partnering Katherine Ip.
+Before turning pro in 2018, she won her maiden singles title at the $15k Anning in 2017 and her career-first doubles title at the ITF Hong Kong in 2016, partnering Katherine Ip.
 Since then, she has amassed a total of two singles and ten doubles titles on the pro circuit.
 In 2019 alone, she captured six $25k doubles titles, the most by any Hong Kong player on the pro circuit.
 All through her travels on the tour, she has picked up titles in China, Hong Kong, Uzbekistan, Japan, and Thailand.

-Since coming back after COVID-19 pandemic in Oct 2021, Chong has won a total of thirteen doubles and two singles title with a 68-9 win–loss record in doubles.
+Since coming back after COVID-19 pandemic in October 2021, Chong has won a total of 13 doubles and two singles titles with a 68–9 win–loss record in doubles within 2021-2022.
 From November 2021 to February 2022, she established a 25 game-winning streak in women's doubles with six titles, and obtained four consecutive $25k titles in Monastir, Tunisia within a month.
 In April 2022, Chong won her first $25k singles title in Nottingham.

-Chong has a 50-4 record with Cody Wong in doubles, winning a total of 10 titles, from January to April 2022 they keep a 28 game-winning streak with seven titles, including a $60k title in Pretoria.
+Chong had a 59–7 record with Cody Wong in doubles, winning a total of thirteen titles.
+From January to April 2022, they kept a 28 game-winning streak with seven titles, including a $60k title in Pretoria.

+In July 2023, Chong won her first $100k doubles title at the Figueira da Foz International Ladies Open together with Arianne Hartono.

+In September 2025, Chong won her first WTA 125 title at the Changsha Open with Liang En-shuo, followed by another 125 title at the Jingshan Tennis Open with Liang again.